 "Just say it, I dare you," his cousin was saying through clenched teeth.
 "Just say I'm stupid one more time.
 See what happens."

-Harry was furious with his cousin, more furious than he felt he had ever been before, and he lashed out in about the only way he could see how.
+Harry was furious with his cousin, more furious than he felt he had ever been before, he wanted to scream and yell at him and tell him exactly how stupid he was, but in the moment, no words came out.
+Furious with himself now, he lashed out in about the only way he could see how.
 He spit in Dudley's face.
 Dudley quickly returned the gesture and punched Harry in the short ribs.
 He wiped the saliva off his own face and then started smearing it, along with his own, over Harry's face, spit mixing with blood from Harry's nose.
 Harry was still gasping for breath.
 Then Dudley's hand was clamped down over his face, and with his one uncovered eye, Harry could see Dudley's face hovering over his.
 His cousin gathered some phlegm from his throat and let it slowly creep out of his mouth.
 A line of spit getting closer and closer to Harry's eye.
 Harry tried to squirm out of the way, but he couldn't budge.
 Harry started to panic again as the disgusting contents of his cousins throat inched down towards his eye.
 Suddenly though, it felt like his cousin wasn't on top of him anymore, though he could see him still hovering over his face, Dudley now had a look of bewildered panic on his face.
 And Harry could see with both eyes now, Dudley's hand wasn't on his face anymore, though now it looked like Dudley's forearm was coming strait out of Harry's face.
 An instant after Harry noticed all of this, he realized that he felt like he was falling.
 His vision went black momentarily and then he landed with a thud on the floor under his bed.
-His cousin gave a yelp of alarm.
+His cousin gave a shout of alarm.
 Harry didn't even think twice before rolling out from under the bed and making a dash for the door.
 Racing down stairs, he suddenly thought that it wouldn't be so bad to spend the afternoon in the rain.

 "What's all this ruckus," his uncle said, stepping out of the kitchen.
 Harry could hear Dudley's thundering footsteps behind him.